 I would like to thank them for helping us arrive at a Vision for the Association for the next ten years.
 The launch of this strategic plan Snooker Pathway for Success 2015-2025 is a massive event for the Association as we enter this exciting new era.

 Our challenges are very different now than what they were over three decades ago and indeed only a number of years ago due to the rapid rate of growth through our Schools and College Initiative.
 In many ways our challenges stem from our success.
-We are growing in Ireland at a rate which shows no sign of abating.
 Our players are starting younger and playing longer and our participation programmes have brought new recreational and social members into our Association.
 However, these members must be looked after and we need to ensure the Association can cater for the demand at all levels.
 We have a new identity and logo which reflects our modern, skillful, vibrant image and which we can all be proud of.
 In essence, we need to ensure that we can facilitate continued growth in Ireland and internationally at competitive and social levels.
-We must continue to promote ourselves and work to attract investment from sponsors and commercial supporters.
+We must continue to promote ourselves and work to attract investment from sponsors.
 We must invest in participation programmes and support our players, referees, coaches and officers to ensure we are the most attractive and enjoyable games for females to play.
 Our talented and committed volunteers need to be respected and catered for and all those who work with us must experience our values and be touched by our vision.
-The growth of the Association and Ladies Snooker internationally has been nothing short of exceptional and this growth needs to be sustained and all those who wish to play should be allowed to do so within our structures and framework.
+The growth of the Association and Ladies Snooker and Billiards internationally has been nothing short of exceptional and this growth needs to be sustained and all those who wish to play should be allowed to do so within our structures and framework.